pymc-devs/pymc-examples/examples/variational_inference/variational_api_quickstart.myst.md

 ```

 ### Applying replacements in practice
 PyMC3 models have symbolic inputs for latent variables.
-To evaluate an espression that requires knowledge of latent variables, one needs to provide fixed values.
+To evaluate an expression that requires knowledge of latent variables, one needs to provide fixed values.
 We can use values approximated by VI for this purpose.
-The function `sample_node` removes the symbolic dependenices.
+The function `sample_node` removes the symbolic dependencies.

 `sample_node` will use the whole distribution at each step, so we will use it here.
 We can apply more replacements in single function call using the `more_replacements` keyword argument in both replacement functions.